-The first section of the duodenum (‘the cap’) is 5cm in length.
+The first section of the duodenum is known as ‘the cap’.
 It ascends upwards from the pylorus of the stomach, and is connected to the liver by the hepatoduodenal ligament.
 This area is most common site of duodenal ulceration.

 The initial 3cm of the superior duodenum is covered anteriorly and posteriorly by visceral peritoneum, with the remainder retroperitoneal (only covered anteriorly).

 Internally, the descending duodenum is marked by the major duodenal papilla – an opening for bile and pancreatic secretions to enter.
 The duct responsible carrying these secretions is known as the ampulla of Vater (hepatopancreatic ampulla).

 The inferior duodenum travels laterally to the left, crossing over the inferior vena cava and aorta.
 It is located inferiorly to the pancreas, and posteriorly to the superior mesenteric artery and vein.